jyellick/obc-docs/whitepaper.md

 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
 The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
 Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.

 Chaincode services are a secured and lightweight way to sandbox the chaincode execution on the validators.
-The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
+The environment is a “locked down” and secured container along with a set of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang (ready), Java (planned), and Node.js (planned).
 Other languages can be enabled if required.

 #### MEMBERSHIP